Computational-Biology-OceanOmics/OceanOmics-demultiplex-pipeline/README.md

 - A 'renamed_fqs' directory will contain the .fq files after renaming,
 - A 'sample_sheet' directory will contain sample sheets in a format that can be used with nf-core pipelines,
 - A 'seqkit_stats' directory will contain all the seqkit stats output files,
-- A 'Valid_input' directory will contain the input files that have been vaidated.
+- A 'valid_input' directory will contain the input files that have been vaidated.